lkrubner/humorus-mg/README.md

 6.)
 I hard-coded directory paths that I use on my MacBook Pro.
 Eventually this will get moved to a config file.

 7.)
+Using Lamina, I hard-coded the use of 6 workers because I knew my server had 4 CPUs.
+I will fix this soon.

+8.)
 I will eventually clean up this README.
 For now I am writing down ideas as fast as they occur to me.

 I'm sure there are many others.
 I am still somewhat new to Clojure, so this app reveals some ideas that I have only half grasped or half implemented (for instance, I've started using Lamina for async, but not well).